 7.1 Effect of the rate of online interruptions

-This study found that the rate of online interruptions affects the quality of cognitive performance.
-The quality of cognitive performance is higher when interruptions are rapid than when the rate of interruptions is slow.
-Participants exposed to a rapid rate of interruption and used all the time available to play the game were exposed to an interruption every minute; that is, a participant in the rapid-interruption group was exposed to 20 interruptions during the game.
-In contrast, a participant in the slow-interruption group who used all the time available to play the game was exposed to an interruption every 4 minutes, that is, only five online interruptions throughout the game.
-The findings point to a significantly higher quality of cognitive performance when the rate of interruptions is rapid than when it is slow.
-The research hypothesis is that a rapid rate of interruptions would reduce cognitive performance quality based on previous studies' findings.
-For example, one study found a low quality of cognitive performance among participants who frequently multitask in a computer-mediated communications environment (Ophir et al., 2009).
+This study found that the rate of online interruptions affected the quality of cognitive performance, which was higher when interruptions were rapid than when the rate of interruptions was slow.
+In the group with a rapid rate of interruption, participants were exposed to an interruption every minute; that is, a participant who used all the time available to play the game was exposed to 20 interruptions during the game.
+In contrast, a participant in the slow-interruption group was exposed to an interruption every 4 minutes; that is, a participant who used all the time available to play the game experienced only five online interruptions throughout the game.
+The findings indicated a significantly higher quality of cognitive performance when the rate of interruptions was rapid than when it is slow.

-Another example on which our hypothesis was based was a study by Mark et al. (2012), which found that managers who worked without e-mail focused more on performing an activity if the number of tasks decreased.
-An additional study examined performance quality after a task was interrupted and found that the performance speed did not affect the results but led to stress, overwork, frustration, and exertion (Mark et al., 2008).
-Therefore, alternative explanations for the first hypothesis (H1) findings that the quality of the cognitive performance was higher at a rapid interruption rate than a slow interruption rate might be attributable to the possibility that rapid interruptions lead to greater concentration.
+Our first research hypothesis, based on the findings of previous studies, was that a rapid rate of interruptions would reduce the quality of cognitive performance.
+For example, one study found a low quality of cognitive performance among participants who frequently multitasked in a computer-mediated communications environment (Ophir et al., 2009), and another study (Mark et al., 2012) found that managers who worked without e-mail focused more on performing an activity if the number of tasks decreased.
+An additional study examined performance quality after a task was interrupted and found that the performance speed did not affect the results, but it led to stress, overwork, frustration, and exertion (Mark et al., 2008).
+Therefore, alternative explanations for this study’s finding that the quality of participants’ cognitive performance was higher at a rapid interruption rate than a slow interruption rate might be attributable to the possibility that rapid interruptions lead to greater concentration.
 It is possible that when the exposure to interruptions increases, each interruption becomes less disruptive as one continues to engage in the activity.
-Alternatively, it is possible that multitasking while being exposed to rapid interruptions enables participants to self-learn while performing the activity and ignoring repeated interruptions.
-These explanations are supported by the results of a study that examined workload and e-mail, which found that the more participants engaged in processing e-mails, the better they could cope (Barley et al., 2011).
+Alternatively, it is possible that multitasking while being exposed to rapid interruptions enabled participants to self-learn while performing the activity and to ignore repeated interruptions.
+These explanations are supported by the results of a study that examined workload and e-mail and found that the more participants engaged in processing e-mails, the better they could cope with the interruption (Barley et al., 2011).

 7.2 Effect of the richness of online interruptions

 This study did not find that the richness of information affected the quality of cognitive performance.
-We hypothesized that cognitive performance quality would be highest when exposed to rich information because lean information lacks cues and must be processed and deciphered.
-Relying on Media Richness Theory (which ranks richness), we assumed that reading a text will require more time to decipher (relative to an image defined as rich information) and reduce task performance quality.
-The classical theories of computer-mediated communication posit that there is a correlation between information effectiveness and its richness.
-According to the Media Richness Theory, for high-equivocality tasks, where the transmitted information is subject to various interpretations, performance quality will be higher if the channels used can transmit rich information, whereas, for tasks of an “uncertain” nature where information is lacking, performance quality will be better if the channels used can transmit lean information, such as computer-mediated communication (Daft et al., 1987).
+We hypothesized that cognitive-performance quality would be highest when participants were exposed to rich information because lean information lacks cues and must be processed and deciphered.
+Relying on Media Richness Theory (which ranks richness), we assumed that reading a passage of text would require more time to decipher (relative to an image, defined as rich information) and would reduce the quality of task performance.
+The classic theories of computer-mediated communication posit that there is a correlation between information’s effectiveness and its richness.
+According to the Media Richness Theory, for high-equivocality tasks in which the transmitted information is subject to various interpretations, performance quality is expected to be higher if the channels used can transmit rich information, whereas for tasks of an uncertain nature, for which information is lacking, performance quality is expected to be better if the channels used can transmit lean information such as computer-mediated communication (Daft et al., 1987).